 Wesley Gray is the CEO and Founder of Alpha Architects.
 He joins us on this episode to discuss his journey from Ph.D. student in Finance to the Marine Corps and Iraq and onward to the founder and CEO of an investment management firm.
 We also discuss how empathy played into his time as a Marine, why he likes to recruit people who handle high-pressure situations well, and the benefits of being a leader who eats last.

+2020 was, by all accounts, rough.
+Our world has faced unconscionable loss and, at points, making it to 2021 seemed like a long shot.
+Being able to bring this podcast, Learn to Lead, to our listeners has been a bright spot in an otherwise challenging year.
+This community grew and along the way gave us much needed hope.
 In 2021, we are excited to bring you conversations with leaders of major corporations, a world-class memory champion, a well-known sports agent, and so many more.
 However, to kick off the new year, we aren't bringing on a guest.
 Host Matt Confer speaks directly to you and shares a story about hope, about resilience, about what can happen when you get back up and keep on leading.
 Enjoy.

 Alisa Cohn was named the #1 Startup Coach in the world at the Thinkers50 Marshall Goldsmith Leading Coaches Awards and is the CEO/Founder of Alisa Cohn & Associates.
 Based in NYC, Alisa coaches startup CEOs, co-founders, other startup executives, and board members all over the world.
 Alisa's clients include Venmo, Foursquare, InVision, Etsy, Pfizer, Dell, The New York Times, and many others.
 She joins us on this episode to discuss why it behooves leaders to become more interesting, how to keep a startup mindset even as a company scales, and why she keeps coming back to work with leaders at high-growth companies.
 We also discuss how a one-time wish to catch the flu changed the course of her professional life, leading Alisa to leave her position at a top-tier corporate firm and go solo as a coach.